 What is a Hidden Element?

-When playing MHW, you may notice some of your weapons have their elemental effects grayed out and inside parenthesis like “Sleep (180).”
-They don’t appear white like Ice, Fire, and Thunder weapons frequently do.
+When playing MHW, you may notice some of your weapons have their elemental effects grayed out and inside parentheses.
+It’ll look a bit like this: “Sleep (180).”
+They don’t appear white like Ice, Fire, and Thunder weapons normally do.
 This usually affects statuses such as Sleep, Poison, and Blast.
 The gist is that these hidden elements only activate with a Free Elem / Ammo Up Decoration, armor trait, or charm.
 Otherwise they do no additional damage or status effects!

 As a whole, this means weapons without these effects are better for new players.
 Having all of the right armor, charms, or gems can be very difficult with limited sources.
 There are three levels to the skill needed to draw out a hidden element, so you’ll need multiple sources — or one very powerful one like the fully leveled charm.